 The agency’s reputation is well earned.
 They have clients in the lead roles of many West End shows such as Matilda, The Lion King, and Billy Elliot, as well as children working for the Royal Shakespeare Company (RSC), English National Opera (ENO), and the National Theatre.
 They’ve also placed actors in TV series like Game of Thrones and Doctor Who, and have well-established relationships with soap casting departments.

 With a rollcall like that, it’s easy to see why the agency is very popular and is often over-subscribed.
 However, they claim they’re always on the look-out for new talent and they’re very clear about what they’re after: confident, talented child actors who can fit a particular casting type they haven’t filled.
 If you’re over 13 years old, they want a video monologue; you may then get invited to meet an agent.
 You can see more details on how to apply here.
-Plus, even if you don’t get signed, their website is full of excellent tips for children starting out – so do take a look.

 The Breakdown: Run by a former child actor, Hero has a strong reputation among both the industry and parents, with a mixture of high-profile television and films alongside lucrative advertising work.
 The agency is selective, but with a welcome emphasis on pastoral care.

 Hero is a St Albans-based agency with a strong reputation and 50 years of industry experience.
-Headed up by former child actor Nicola Joy, Hero works with children of all ages and gets them placed in exciting, high-profile projects – projects like Game of Thrones for their client Harry Grasby, or Working Title’s new film version of Rebecca for Poppy Allen-Quarmby.
+Headed up by former child actor Nicola Joy, Hero works with children of all ages and gets them placed in exciting, high-profile projects – projects like Game of Thrones for their client Harry Grasby, or Working Title’s film version of Rebecca for Poppy Allen-Quarmby.
 They have clients working at the Donmar, on ITV, Netflix, and the BBC – it’s an impressive credit list, which is just what you want in a potential agency.

 It’s also worth noting that Hero has a successful hit rate when it comes to TV ads and other commercial work.
 Advertising may not equate to the lead in the new Marvel movie, but it can be lucrative, so worth bearing in mind when you’re choosing who’ll rep you.